 Curio absent-mindedly picked at her ears, holding the bag close to her.
 "Well, I guess that's true in a way.
 I don't care about what you do to get by; every Mon's gotta fill their bellies somehow."
 She gnashed her sharp teeth.
 "So far though, you guys have been like pests.
 And I've seen pests like you that've done less crappy things in the cities, and you know what happens to them?"

 "They get exterminated."

-At that, the Meowth's eyes widened and the pack took a few paces back behind her to join him.
+At that, the Meowth's eyes widened and the pack took a few paces back to join him.

-"You heard me.
-To the police, your kind are nothing but vermin.
-What's the point of dealing with a bunch of stupid Pokemon like you who won't listen to reason?
-They don't care about your struggles.
-You don't even have laws protectin' your kind.
-So when someone finally gets off their ass here and comes to deal with the situation with all their Growlithe and Arcanine and whatnot, you know what'll happen to you?"
+"Shut your hole."
+She scowled at them.
+"Look, when someone finally gets off their ass here and comes to deal with the situation with all their Growlithe and Arcanine and whatnot, you know what'll happen to you?"